dipseth/dataproc-mcp/docs/CONFIGURATION_GUIDE.md

 ### ✅ Recommended Approach

+1. **Configure default parameters** in `config/default-params.json` for improved user experience
-1. **Use environment-independent authentication** with service account impersonation
+2. **Use environment-independent authentication** with service account impersonation
-2. **Use global MCP configuration** for most settings
+3. **Use global MCP configuration** for most settings
-3. **Keep common profiles** in the MCP server's `./profiles/` directory
+4. **Keep common profiles** in the MCP server's `./profiles/` directory
-4. **Only create project-specific configs** when you need different service accounts or custom settings
+5. **Only create project-specific configs** when you need different service accounts or custom settings
-5. **Don't auto-create directories** - create them manually when needed
+6. **Don't auto-create directories** - create them manually when needed
-6. **Always specify `fallbackKeyPath`** for impersonation to ensure environment independence
+7. **Always specify `fallbackKeyPath`** for impersonation to ensure environment independence

 ### ✅ Authentication Best Practices